Words: Romain Jourdan

-- Deep tuttle fin box: This has become the standard for windfoiling Although track boxes are now more common).
-If you have an old board like mine, your fin box may not be strong enough to handle the stress foils put on the board.
+- Deep tuttle fin box: This was the standard for windfoiling Although track boxes are now more common).
+If you have an old board your fin box may not be strong enough to handle the stress foils put on the board.
 You just need to try, and eventually reinforce the fin box if it is not strong enough, or invest in a new board.

-- As short and light as possible and with some volume: Having volume in the tail is necessary in order to pump efficiently and get flying quickly.
-Generally, big boards offer more control and stability than smaller types.
+- As short and light as possible and with some volume and width: Having volume in the tail is necessary in order to pump efficiently and get flying quickly.
+Width helops with stability, especially during light wind uphauling.
+Generally, big boards offer more control than smaller types, although advanced windfoilers do go smaller for the added manouvrability advantages.
 It’s also easier to uphaul the rig.
 (You should indeed avoid waterstarting as you may easily kick the sharp foil and get injured!)